 Most applicants to FTY are studying in the UK at the time of application and so are in the UK and subject to an undefined Certificate of Sponsorship, switching from a Tier 4/Student visa.
-As there is no longer a restriction to the number of Certificates of Sponsorship (CoS) a sponsor can offer, the number of CoS you can offer to FTY recruitment may have changed.
-Please note, the costs of sponsorship has increased in 2023 to £239 per individual switching from a Tier 4/Student visa to a Skilled Worker visa, and an additional £1,000 for individuals not switching from a Tier 4/student visa.
 For the most up to date information and current rates please refer to the Home Office website linked here.
 Should you have any questions regarding this, please get in touch with the pharmacy recruitment team directly by going to the ServiceDesk linked here and submitting a request.